DBSA Online Support Group User Guide

-The founder of our Conejo Valley, California chapter has used his experience with support groups and technology to develop a new type of online meeting.
+Depression Recovery Groups (video-based, real-time online support group) The founder of our Conejo Valley, California chapter has used his experience with support groups and technology to develop a new type of online meeting.
 The peer-led meetings are done with webconference technology.
 This allows participants to see their group leader and to talk with each other using a phone line or VOIP (their computer).
 Participants can also see and interact with slides that facilitators use to help structure the meetings.
-The group is offering free weekly DBSA meetings on Thursdays at 6:00 PM Central.
-Click on this link to join the site and register for the free Depression Recovery Group meeting: www.depressionrecoverygroups.com/DBSA.
+Meetings are free but there is a voluntary "virtual pass the basket" where participants can contribute whatever they feel is appropriate.
+Click on this link to join the site and register for the Depression Recovery Group meeting: www.depressionrecoverygroups.com/DBSA.

 Will my contact information be shared with anyone in the online support goup?

 When you sign up to participate in the DBSA online support groups, your username and email address will be shared with the group facilitators only.
 The facilitators will use this contact information for purposes strictly related to the support group, i.e. to remind participants of a meeting, to check in on disruptive participants or participants in crisis, or to check in on a member that has been unexpectedly absent from the online support group meetings.
 Participants may choose to share their contact information with other members of the group at their own discretion.
 IF you do choose to share your personal information with another member of the group, we recommend that you do not share this information in the general chat room but in a private message.